 - 21% have seen a reduction in household income

 - 22% reported losing colleagues, primarily due to layoffs

 Just as companies need to look at how they invest in the right infrastructure to succeed, they also need to look at how they invest in their people to help them succeed.
 Reducing stress is key to supporting employees.
 With 36% of surveyed employees reporting a strain on their mental health due to stress, organizations should look at where they can remove stress.
 And, they should look at how they can help employees cope.

 Looking back at how to solve for technical infrastructure can also help employers tackle stress management for their teams, particularly paralegals.
 Providing paralegals with the right tools to do their work with less frustration and fewer mistakes would undoubtedly help to alleviate stress.
 While that may not solve the whole problem for employees, it is a start.

 - Encourage employees to move around during working hours.
 Taking walks is one example.

 - Make socializing accessible with virtual events like team lunches and coffee breaks over Zoom or a similar video conferencing tool.

-- Recognize your paralegals.
+- Recognize your employees.
 They’re working hard.
-Giving recognition is simple and pays considerable dividends in employee satisfaction.
+Giving recognition is simple and pays considerable dividends in paralegal job satisfaction.

 Fun fact, at Athennian, we hosted a lunch session where employees could play a virtual game together.
 It was a big hit with the team and helped our employees take a break and recharge their batteries.